-I am cultural analyst and postdoctoral researcher at the Institut d'Histoire du Temps Présent of the Centre Nationale de Recherche Scientifique in Paris, specialized in Latin American and global history.
+I am cultural analyst and postdoctoral researcher at the Institut d'Histoire du Temps Présent of the Centre Nationale de Recherche Scientifique in Paris, as well as an associated researcher at the Center for Global Studies of the University of Bern.
+I am specialized in Latin American and global history.
 Previously I conducted my doctoral research at the Institute of History of the University of Bern as a member of the Global Studies Program.
 I obtained both my master and bachelor degrees in Barcelona, where I already focused on history and aesthetics.
 I have been awarded with scholarships from the Deutscher Akademischer Austauschdienst for pursuing research at the Iberoamerikanisches Institut in Berlin, and from the Dr. Joséphine de Karman Foundation.
 My current research follows my interest in artistic practices with historiographic purposes, especially in objects and devices crossed by deterioration, memory and affect.